Flowerpot Junction Improvement, Macclesfield

 As part of the works, we are proposing to reconfigure the layout of the existing pedestrian and cycle crossing facilities at the junction.
-We are intending to install Toucan crossings on the Ivy Lane and Congleton Road arms of the junction to maintain and provide a more direct connection between the existing shared pedestrian/cycle path along the northern side of Ivy Lane and the shared pedestrian/cycle path running through the open space to the south east corner of the junction.
+We are intending to install signal-controlled Toucan crossings (for pedestrians and cyclists) on the Ivy Lane and Congleton Road arms of the junction to maintain and provide a more direct connection between the existing shared pedestrian/cycle path along the northern side of Ivy Lane and the shared pedestrian/cycle path running through the open space to the south east corner of the junction.
 We will also be widening the footpath along the south side of Park Lane leading onto Congleton Road.
-The crossing facilities on Oxford Road and Park Lane are proposed as Puffin crossings, with a new island on the corner of Oxford Road and Park Lane.
+The crossing facilities on Oxford Road and Park Lane are proposed as signal-controlled Puffin crossings (for pedestrians only), with a new island on the corner of Oxford Road and Park Lane.

 What happens next